-Even Kahn himself emphasized that while it is more challenging to find wild spaces in urban settings, if we make an effort, the opportunities still exist to connect to a bit of wildness.
+Ecopsychologist Peter Kahn emphasizes that while it is more challenging to find wild spaces in urban settings, if we make an effort, the opportunities still exist to connect to a bit of wildness.

 “For example, go for a walk in a rainstorm and you encounter a nature that is big, untamed, unmanaged, not encompassed and self-organizing.
 That’s wildness.
 But also recognize that wildness exists along a continuum.
 Walking outside is more wild than walking on a treadmill.
 Sitting on the ground under a tree is more wild than sitting on a bench.
 Anywhere you are in the city, you can connect with nature a little wilder, a little more deeply.”
 (UW News, 2016)